Tss-Website/dwz/README.md

-# Twilight soul Short Url Program
+# Twilight Soul Short Url Program
 This project powered by qkurl.
 Twilight soul web team completes some futher function about it.
 This tool can make you can short URLs.
+## We will provide Full-Program download at <a href="https://github.com/Tss-Website/dwz/releases"> Releases </a>soon.

 Main:frist.php
 Change&addtion function by: 吃瓜皮鸡(Chi Gua Pi Ji,Chinese) and Stev888(Chinese) .